Did you paint your furniture with chalk paint? Or did you paint a wall to look like a chalkboard? Are you now tired of looking at it?

 How to Remove Chalk Paint From Wood (Furniture) Step-by-Step

 There are a couple of different ways that you can remove chalk paint from wood furniture.
 You can use a paint stripper, a sander, a heat gun, or a lot of elbow grease and hard work.
-I am going to focus on utilizing a paint stripper to remove chalk paint.
+I will focus on utilizing a paint stripper to remove chalk paint.

 Materials You Need